Anglovaal: History

 The company, Anglo-Transvaal Consolidated Investment Company Limited, was formed in Johannesburg, South Africa in June 1933.
 It was the creation of mining engineer A.S.
 (Bob) Hersov, stockbroker Simeon (Slip) G. Menell and Norbert S. Erleigh with the purpose of reopening closed mines after the price of gold rose.
 They would purchase old mines, closed before the First World War, such as Vogel Deep Mine, Vogelstruis Estates and the Bantjes Consolidated Mines.
-These mines and new leases obtained for the state government came to be called Rand Leases.
+These mines and new leases obtained for the state government came to be called Rand Leases and closed in 1971.

 Anglovaal's exploration arm, Middle Witwatersrand (Western Areas) Limited was formed in May 1933 to explore for gold with exploration beginning around the Potchefstroom area with aerial surveys.

+In April 1934, Consolidated Murchison (Transvaal) Gold was floated by Anglovaal and JCI.
+The mine became a world supplier of antimony by World War II and the mines gold became a by-product.
+Around the same time, Anglovaal purchased limestone mine options and then floated Anglovaal Cement Limited (Anglo-Alpha Ltd) to manufacture cement for the building market.
+In 1935, Anglovaal, in association with another company, created the Associated Manganese Mines of South Africa Limited after purchasing leases at Postmasburg and later formed Feralloys Ltd to manufacture chrome and manganese alloys.
+In 1944, Anglovaal's industrial interests were separated from the mining business when the holding company Anglovaal Industries Ltd was formed.
+That year Anglovaal purchased Pretoria Glassworks and renamed and floated it as Consolidated Glassworks Ltd later called Consol.
+It would later purchase Irwin and Johnson (1970), T.W.
+Beckett, Cerebos, and Bakers South Africa Ltd (1980).

+Bob Hersov, a founder and its chairman and joint managing director died suddenly in January 1949.
+Slip Menell was then elevated to the position as chairman.
 After the Second World War, drilling began in 1949 in the Orange Free State on the farms Merriespruit, Harmony and Virginia.
 Enough gold was found to open mine on the Virginia farm in 1955 and Merriespruit in 1956.
 In 1981, it was renamed Anglovaal Limited.
+These to later merged into Harmony Gold Mining Company owned by Rand Mines but with Anglovaal a shareholder.
+Riebeeck mine merged with Anglo Americans Loraine mine to become Loraine Gold Mines Ltd managed by Anglovaal.